Playa PLEATHE! Kiely Williams Shares SHADY Meme After Former 3LW Nemesis Naturi Naughton Announces New Album

 “I want to bring back that ’90s era vibe with people really singing.
 I’m excited to just tell my story through song because a lot the songs I d talk about feelings I had after being ousted from 3LW,” Naughton explains.

 After news of Naturi’s plan to touch on the past in her new album spread, her former 3LW nemesis Kiely posted a meme on Instagram with the caption, “I can’t believe you’re still Bitter!” along with a few crying laughing emojis.
-Fans immediate pointed to the post being shade, thrown at Naturi.
+Fans immediately pointed to the post being shade, thrown at Naturi.

 Previously, Kiely Williams bickered with Naturi after the actress made claims she threw KFC mashed potatoes at her hair before sabotaging her job with the group as appeared in an episode of Uncensored.